Frequently asked questions about street lighting

 - Fluorescent tubes.
 These tubes are used to illuminate some pedestrian subways and traffic signs.
 They provide a natural colour.

 Electricity is generally supplied to street lights via underground cables and internal wiring in the columns.
-Underground cables are either our responsibility or Western Power Distribution Limited.
+Underground cables are either our own responsibility or belong to National Grid (formerly known as Western Power Distribution).

 Electricity is supplied at 230 volt 50Hz.
-We work closely with Western Power Distribution Limited as damage to their equipment or failure of supplies requires them to restore services.
+We work closely with National Grid as damage to their equipment or failure of supplies requires them to restore services.